AlessandroGiannetti/TheWarOfTheMeteorites/README.md

-# Final Project IG - The War of the Meteorites
+# The War of the Meteorites
 Final Project-Sapienza
 A.Y.
 2018/2019